Julia Lezhneva: Season 2011 - 2012: Tamerlano in Salzburg and Vivaldi's L'Oracolo

 This season saw Lezhneva's debut with Cleveland Orchestra conducted by Franz Welser-Möst performing the Mozart's Great Mass in C minor.
 She appeared in concerts throughout Europe.
 Lezhneva performed Elena's aria from Rossini's La donna del lago during the 2012 Victoires de la musique classique ceremony.
 She returned to the Salzburg Festival for the third consecutive season, singing the role of Asteria in Handel's Tamerlano at the Großes Festspielhaus with Marc Minkowski conducting Les Musiciens du Louvre.

 Season 2012 - 2013: Handel's Il Trionfo, Il Barbiere and Alleluia CD

-The season saw further projects with Il Giardino Armonico – her new Decca solo album Alleluia was released in March 2013 and she performed in numerous solo concerts dedicated to the CD programme throughout Europe.
+The season saw further projects with Il Giardino Armonico – Lezhneva's new Decca solo album Alleluia was released in March 2013 and she performed in numerous solo concerts dedicated to the CD programme throughout Europe.
 Lezhneva sang the role of Piacere in a concert version of Handel's Il trionfo del Tempo e del Disinganno with René Jacobs conducting the Freiburger Barockorchester in a multi-city European tour.
 She performed Rosina in Rossini's The Barber of Seville on 14 June 2013, at the Théâtre des Champs-Élysées, conducted Roger Norrington.